 The beginning of your survey should include broad, more general questions as a warm-up for your participants.

-As the survey goes along, you should continue getting more specific, where the participant is required to elaborate more on their answers.
+As the survey progresses, you should continue getting more specific, and the participants should be required to elaborate more on their answers.
 As a rule, your questions should go from broad to narrow, and the answers should go from small to large.

 2. Randomize whenever possible